Wildlander-mod/Support/MissiveExpansion.md

 --------

-## Quest: Dark Missive: Deliver Warning (WIP)
+## Quest: Dark Missive: Deliver Warning
-Objective:  Deliver a warning to a NPC
+Objective:  Deliver a warning to a NPC (Done & Tested)

 Missive note: <Target> hasn't payed this months protection money.
 Deliver this note to remind him that he *will* pay up.